-Can I Use This Tool for Software Project Estimation If I Am Working in an Agile Fashion?
+Can I Use This Temaplte for Software Project Estimation If I Am Working in an Agile Fashion?

 Yes.
-If you have the relationship in place with your client to run with a monthly budget and build in an Agile way, perfect.
+If you have the relationship in place with your client to run with a monthly budget and build in following the Agile principles, perfect.
 That is actually how we work with the majority of our clients.

 Should I Pad My Task Hours to Account For Unknowns?

 No, you’ll notice that next to the total cost there’s a range.
 We’ve already built in the multipliers that should make the range fairly reasonable and account for a margin of error.
-You can also customize these multipliers by clicking the gear icon next to the estimate.
+You can also customize these multipliers in your copy of the template.